wtsi-hgi/weaver/docs/outline.md

     - We then take the full table, select only the useful columns for the warning table, and add on the `warnings` as another column
     - We'll also add the table, and the filters used to our cache in `session$userData`.
     - Finally, we'll filter out the greens if neccesary

+## `users.R`
+- `getUserUsage` function:
+    - Here, we'll use whichever filters are provided to us (username, group name, lustre volume) to generate the appropriate SQL query to get that data
+    - We have a list of the SQL filters, that we can can collapse together to create the query we want
+    - We then ask the DB for that information and return it